Image descriptions: 1) Carnival Studios photographer Mark Rogers 2) Carnival Studios photographer Mark Rogers 3) The Chaser in

 Ingrid then returned to theatre- this time the STC, working as costume designer on “Away” in Wharf 2, and David Williamson’s ” Influence” in the Opera House.
 A job as art director working with Roy and HG, at the ABC led to the position of series designer on “The Chaser’s War on Everything”.
 A two year adrenalin fueled experience designing costumes and sets- from Trojan horses to sweatshops to Elizabethan palaces.
 This was followed by working as costume designer on shows airing on the ABC; “Chandon Pictures 2″, “:30 Seconds”, “Laid” as well as Channel 9′s “Blood Brothers”.

 In tandem with her career as set and costume designer, Ingrid has worked on several interiors.
 The decoration of a Chinese/Indian inspired Flickerfest Bar at the Bondi Pavilion.
 The design and construction of “The Monkey Bar” in Fox Studios, Mexico: a Quonset hut customized with set pieces from the film “Titanic” and flea market finds.
-Her current project is covered in her blog oldschoolmastershouse.com.au.
+Her renovation of the old schoolmasters house in the historic Gold Rush town of Hill End has been covered in her blog oldschoolmastershouse.com.au.

-In 2012 her photographic work was featured on the Instagram blog – in a roundup of the weeks best photos.
-She was chosen as one of 32 photographers from 8 cities around the world in the Samsung Galaxy campaign “Life’s a Photo – Take It”
+Her photographic work has twice been featured on the popular Brooklyn based website Design*Sponge, as well as the Instagram blog.
+She was one of 32 photographers from 8 cities around the world to be employed for the Samsung Galaxy campaign “Life’s a Photo – Take It”.
+In 2014, her photographs of the Old Schoolmasters House were featured in Frankie Magazine’ special publication ‘Spaces”.